datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 > \- He is not deluded about cause and effect.

 Gudo Nishijima, Master Dogen's Shinji Shobogenzo, Book II case 2, 2003:
 > \- Does someone of great Buddhist practice also falls into cause and effect, or not?
 > \- Do not be unclear about cause and effect.

 Kazuaki Tanahashi, John Daido Loori, The True Dharma Eye case 102, 2005:
 > \- Does an enlightened person fall into cause and effect?
 > \- Don't ignore cause and effect.

-The Book of Serenity, in covering Case 8, provides "added sayings" as footnotes of the text.
-Those are interjections, thoughts related to specific lines of the text.
-Here's a few:
+The Book of Serenity, in covering Case 8, provides "added sayings".
+Those are some kind of footnotes, interjections, thoughts related to specific lines of the text.

+Here's a few examples:
 - _"The old man was enlightened at these words - Fox drool is still there."_
 - _"For five hundred lives he couldn't do a thing - If he had known what would happen today, he'd regret not being careful to begin with."_
 - _"I fell into a wild fox body for five hundred lives - You said one doesn't fall into cause and effect."_

-# Commentaries available elsewhere
+## Commentaries available elsewhere

 There are two chapters of Dogen's Shobogenzo, commenting on this case.
 One is titled "On the Great Practice" (_Daishugyo_) \[[pdf](https://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/073daishugyo.pdf)\], the other "On the Absolute Certainty of Cause and Effect" (_Jinshin Inga_) \[[pdf](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/088jinshiInga.pdf)\].